crim-ca/ServiceGateway/README.rst

 Of course <localhost> should be configured to point to the actual broker being used, which may or may not be the same as the one providing the broker API specified on the command line above.

+See section :ref:`celery_config_wrapper` for a helper module if you want to reuse configuration values for Flower from values extracted from the application configuration.

+Further information on the REST API can be obtained in the documentation's User Guide.